GottaYotta/PixelSDK/README.md

         return
     }

-    // Mark the session as transient so it does not appear in the users drafts and persist on disk session.isTransient = true
+    // Mark the session as transient so it does not persist on disk/appear in the users drafts session.isTransient = true

     // Set the video frame rate to 60 fps